lamansky/2/readme.md

 * The minimum supported Node version is now 8.3.0 (instead of 7.0.0).
 * `toNumber` no lounger rounds the `elseReturn` value when `round` is `true`.
 If you need this behavior, apply `Math.round` to your `elseReturn` value manually.
+* `toObject` will now throw an error if an entries array contains duplicate keys.
+In version 2, the last equivalent key would have silently overwritten the prior ones.
+You can restore the previous behavior by setting the new `throwIfEquivKeys` option to `false`.

 ### 1.x ⇒ 2.x